simoninireland/epyc/doc/hdf5labnotebook.rst

 date format for the latter).
 A little bit of patching happens for "known" metadata values (specifically :attr:`Experiment.START_TIME` and :attr:`Experiment.END_TIME`) which are automatically patched to ``datetime`` instances when loaded.
+List-valued results are supported, and can be "ragged" (not have the same length) across results.

 .. warning ::

-    ``epyc`` allows result dicts to contain arrays as results.
-These can only be written to HDF5 if all the array results have the same shape: having different shapes will (probably) result in an exception with a hard-to-understand message.

-    To work around this, it's safest to not have array-valued results.
-If you need them, pick a shape beforehand and stick to it.

-    This limitation may be removed in future versions.
+    Because of the differences between Python's and HDF5's type systems you may not get back a value with exactly the same type as the one you saved.
+    Specifically, lists come back as ``numpy`` arrays.
+The values and the behaviours are the same, though.
+If you need a specific type, be sure to cast the value before use.

 Tuning parameters